 “I’m assuming you found a place?”
 Kennedy asked.

-Rowena looked around the apparently vacant store through the window and then opened the front door, motioning Chris inside first.
+Rowena looked around through the window of the apparently vacant store and then opened the front door, motioning Chris inside first.

 “Yeah, Tyrell, I know.
 I’m not taking my chances.”

 With a roll of his eyes, Chris cleared the threshold and Rowena followed.

 Russia 2002 – Vacant Store – Moments Later